Subh of Córdoba: Queen mother of Hisham II

 calm necessary for her son to be able to reign.
 Ibn 'Amir was very competent and circumstances worked in his favour.
 Subh made available the necessary funds, and he was able to win over the army.
 There then followed a train of circumstances that allowed him to rise even higher, until he became practically the sole manager of the affairs of state."

-The collaboration between Subh and Almanzor reportedly worked completely well, friendly and close until 986, but as Almanzor power grew and the caliph's isolation, Subh became extremely concerned, and their alliance and effective rule began to disintegrate in 996, when a conflict arouse between them, because Almanzor was so ambitious, he angered Subh and her other allies, putting him in front of her and her allies.
+The collaboration between Subh and Almanzor reportedly worked completely well, friendly and close until 986, but as Almanzor's power and the caliph's isolation grew, Subh became extremely concerned, and their alliance and effective rule began to disintegrate in 996, when a conflict arouse between them, because Almanzor was so ambitious, he angered Subh and her other allies, putting him in front of her and her allies.
 This conflict, causing Subh to an unsuccessful attempt to depose Almanzor from his position by introducing other male favorites as his rivals.
 During two years of bloody rivalry only for their own power, they created divisions in the center of the caliphate.
 Her second and last attempt to depose him in 998 resulted in his complete accession of all power, and ended her rule.

 In popular culture

-Subh appeared as a character in the 2003 Syrian television series Cordoba's Spring, played by Nesreen Tafesh.
+Subh appeared as a character in the 2003 Syrian television series Córdoba's Spring, played by Nesreen Tafesh.
 The series was written by Walid Saif.